alphagov/govuk-import-export-prototype/guidance/ah-import-veterinary-meds.markdown

 - include your certificate
 - say that VMD need to evaluate your application - if successful, you’ll get your certificate within 10 working days

 If you need the medicine urgently, VMD may be able to issue your certificate within 2 working days.
-Contact <importcert@vmd.defra.gsi.gov.uk> to request this, explaining why your case is urgent.
+Contact <importcert@vmd.defra.gsi.gov.uk> and explain why your case is urgent.

-When applying online, you may find that the medicine you’re importing hasn’t been imported into the UK before.
-Your application will take longer, within 15 working days.
+When applying, you may find that the medicine you’re importing hasn’t been imported into the UK before.
+If so, you should get your certificate within 15 working days.

 ###How much you can import

+If you have medicine remaining when your certificate expires (1 year after it was issued), you must re-apply for a certificate to cover the amount you have in stock.

 You can’t usually keep medicines in stock from outside the EU.
 Contact the VMD if you need to do this.

-If you have medicine remaining when your certificate expires (1 year after it was issued), you must re-apply for a certificate to cover the amount you have in stock.

 ###If the online system is down
+{:#paper-forms}

 You can use paper forms if the online system isn’t working.
-Use either the form for:
+Use either the form for [STC](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/549418/_630643_Application_Form_SIC.docx) (44KB) or [SIC](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/549417/_630628_Application_Form_STC.docx) (62KB).
+Both forms are in Word format.

-- EU-authorised medicines (STC)
-- other medicines (SIC)

 ##Import veterinary medicines for research
 {:#research}